Generic Name: semaglutide (oral/injection) (SEM a GLOO tide)

 In animal studies, semaglutide caused thyroid tumors or thyroid cancer.
 It is not known whether these effects would occur in people using regular doses.
 Ask your doctor about your risk.

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether semaglutide will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
 Semaglutide can have long-lasting effects on your body.
 Avoid getting pregnant for at least 2 months after you stop using this medicine.

 Semaglutide is not approved for use by anyone younger than 18 years old.